virtual-kubelet/tensile-kube/README.md

 ## Restrictions

 - If you want to use service, must keep inter-pods communication normal.
-Pod A in cluster B can be accessed by pod B in cluster B through ip.
+Pod A in cluster A can be accessed by pod B in cluster B through ip.
 The service `kubernetes` in `default` namespaces and other services in `kube-system` would be synced to lower clusters.

 - multi-scheduler developed in the repo may cost more resource because it would sync all objects that a scheduler